Practical advice on how to help

 General Practitioners (GPs)

 A GP’s surgery is the best place to go when someone ﬁrst starts to feel unwell.
-This is the case for mental illness as well as physical ailments.
+This is the case for mental health as well as physical ailments.
 GPs can refer someone to a psychiatrist or Community Mental Health Service if necessary, as well as provide ongoing treatment in some cases.

 Psychiatrists have specialist expertise in diagnosing mental illness, prescribing medication, providing psychological treatment and referral to other services.